 Designed by the famous architect Ricardo Velazquez, Palacio de Cristal is a gorgeous glass palace modeled after the Crystal Palace in London.
 This palace was constructed in 1887 in central Madrid, 36 years after the London Crystal Palace was built.
 Palacio de Cristal is situated in the center of the city’s popular park, Buen Retiro.
 The intricate design and glasswork reflects quality workmanship that continues to attract tourists from around the world.
 This palace resembles the shape of a Greek cross.
 It is entirely made of glass in an iron-framework on a brick-base which is complemented with decorative ceramics.
 The palace features a dome shaped roof that is 22 meters high.
 In front of this beautiful palace is a huge artificial lake with geese, ducks, terrapins and black swans.
 This is a beautiful architectural monument which is often used as a venue for artwork displays and exhibitions held in the city.
 Although it is not open for public, nonetheless, tourists still come to visit this palace to view Ricardo Velazquez’s architectural brilliance and craftsmanship.
 The tourists come here to enjoy a relaxing time in the Buen Retiro Park while appreciating this historic marvel that is truly one of a kind in Spain.more

-The Westin Palace in Madrid is a luxury hotel resort situated on the Carrera de San Jerónimo at Cetnro in Madrid, Spain.
+The Westin Palace is a luxury hotel resort situated on the Carrera de San Jerónimo at Centro in Madrid, Spain.
 Known for its sumptuous hospitality since 1912, the iconic hotel is located in the central part of the city, within walking distance of the city's major tourist attractions including the Thyssen, Prado, and Reina Sofia museums.
 The Westin Palace hotel was built over a period of a year and a half and was opened for public in 1912.
 It was the largest hotel in Europe at the time – one of the few in the continent that offered such luxuries as intercom, toilets, and telephone in every room.
-The basement of the hotel contained entertainment options of the visitors including the 'the del Palace' dance hall, a jazz lounge and a bar.
-In 1999, the Spanish government designated this hotel as cultural heritage of the country.
+The basement of the hotel contained entertainment options of the visitors including the 'the del Palace' dance hall, a jazz lounge, and a bar.
+In 1999, the Spanish government designated this hotel as a cultural heritage of the country.
 Today, the 5-star hotel is part of the Starwood Hotels and Resorts Worldwide.
 Guests can enjoy breakfast/dinner in one of the beautiful atrium of the hotel.
 Every room is lavishly furnished for the comfort of the guests.
 In addition, due to its location in the neighborhood of Las Letras, guest can find various leisure, shopping and gastronomic options located nearby.more

 Almudena Cathedral is a historic gem dating back to the year 1883.
 The thought of building this cathedral was conceived in the year 1561 when King Felipe II declared Madrid as the new capital of Spain instead of Toledo.
 The King wanted a beautiful and magnificent cathedral for Spain’s new capital which led to the creation of Almudena Cathedral.
 However, the idea was realized in the year 1883 when the construction work to build this cathedral started at full throttle.
 The project construction was supposed to start earlier, soon after the idea was finalized.
 However, due to political unrest and turbulence, the construction work was postponed.
 Originally, the site where this cathedral stands today was occupied by the city’s first mosque.
 The architectural work of this spectacular cathedral reflects the Neo Gothic style.
 It is 104 meters long and approximately 76 meters wide.
 The Almudena Cathedral is nestled adjacent to the gorgeous Royal Palace.
 The cathedral features bright interior and intricately designed architecture that leaves people amazed.
 The entrance to this cathedral is free.
 The Almudena Cathedral also boasts a museum that exhibits great work reflecting the history of the cathedral and the archdiocese of the capital, Madrid.
 The museum is open for tourists from Monday to Saturday but closed on Sundays.more